 In November, 1999, when I visited Springfield for a Feldman family Thanksgiving, Casey, who saw how much fun I had playing with her cats, urged me to adopt a cat when I returned to Wisconsin.
 Soon thereafter, a friend of mine surprised me with a gift–a stray kitten who had followed her home on a cold Wisconsin night.
 I called Casey with the news and when I told her I had not yet named my new kitty she excitedly asked to name him for me.

 mewed his consent, and that’s how he

 got his name.

 When we pulled up in the driveway, everyone was there to greet us.
-Casey of course, after welcoming me, adorably appointed herself Cosmo’s caretaker and made sure he was settled in up on the 3rd floor.
+Casey of course, after welcoming me, adorably appointed herself Cosmo’s caretaker and made sure he was settled in up on the 3rd floor where we were to live for the next several months.
 For several nights thereafter, she would always come up right before bedtime and say goodnight and check on him.

-Cosmo, soon acquired several nicknames, mainly my brother Joel’s doing, which Casey immortalized in a screeensaver on my desktop “Cosmo…Cosmopolitan…Cozzie Mo-Mo…Where’s little Keeton?”
+Cosmo, soon acquired several nicknames, mainly my brother Joel’s doing, which Casey immortalized in a screensaver on my desktop “Cosmo…Cosmopolitan…Cozzie Mo-Mo…Where’s little Keeton?”